qubes.vm.dispvm – Disposable VM

 auto_cleanup

-automatically remove this VM upon shutdown
+automatically remove this qube upon shutdown

 default_dispvm